Plados Telma and Simonelli Group together in the Marlic project

 B) DE MANUFACTURING of which Plados Telma is the project leader, dealing with the recovery and recycling of industrial composite waste.

-The best results were the individuationone and quantificationone of production waste from each company in the partnership, which become resources for other composite companies, considering that composite is a difficult material to mould, therefore, with a lot of waste and difficult to recycle.
+The best results were the individuationone and quantificationone of production waste from each company in the partnership that become resources for other composite companies, considering that composite is a difficult material to mould, therefore, with a lot of waste and difficult to recycle.

 The result of the collaborationone is a concrete testimony of how the circular economy can act as a driver for a more innovative industry with less impact on the environment.